contactandyc/another-c-library/2_timing.md

 };
 ```

-repeat is the number of times that the test will be repeated.  time_spent is the total time that has been spent within this object so far.  start_time is recorded everytime timer_start is called.  base is used to track how much time should be added or subtracted from the final time spent based upon other timers.
+repeat is the number of times that the test will be repeated.  time_spent is the total time that has been spent within this object so far.  start_time is recorded every time timer_start is called.  base is used to track how much time should be added or subtracted from the final time spent based upon other timers.

 ```c
 timer_t *timer_init(int repeat);